xyzsd/fluent/README.md

 Status
 ------
-*UPDATE (October 2025)*
+*UPDATE (November 2025)*

-The FluentNG branch is now the main branch, and will become version 2.0 when ready (nearly there).
-This includes:
-  - Improved FTLStream operating direclty on UTF8 octets, now using SWAR or SIMD in the parser for performance improvements
+The 2.0 version is nearing release, and includes:
+  - Targets JDK21 or later
+  - Improved Parser, with optional SIMD
   - Markedly improved overall code structure
   - API improvements
   - Simpler implementation of custom functions
   - Improved function implementations, some have been renamed
   - Still supports Lists (but not in Selectors)
   - Complete set of FTL specification tests.
-The FluentNG-branch parser now passes *all* FTL specification tests.
+  - The parser passes *all* FTL specification tests.
 This includes handling of LF and CRLF line endings, early terminations, etc.
-  - Built functions now have tests.
+  - Built-in functions now have tests.

-Code refinements, *documentation improvements*, and more tests to follow.
+  - Docuementation improvements
+  - New examples

 Introductory Example
 --------------------